 Balinese are known for their intelligence, their friendly, inquisitive and playful nature, and their striking beauty.
 They are also often vocal and rather demanding.
 The breed arose as a result of a spontaneous genetic mutation in pure breed Siamese that caused the cats to develop a longer coat type.

-Coat and Color: Medium length, silky single coat.
-Creamy white body with a variety of possible color points on the face, ears, legs and tails
+Coat Color: Creamy white body with a variety of possible color points on the face, ears, legs, and tails

 Life Expectancy: 12 to 20 years